This article was originally published on March 4th, 2019.

 A recent story in the Wall Street Journal trumpeted that “The job market doesn’t get much better than this.
 The U.S. economy has added jobs for 100 consecutive months.
 Unemployment recently touched its lowest level in 49 years (3.7%).
 Workers are so scarce that, in many parts of the country, low-skill jobs are being handed out to pretty much anyone willing to take them – and high-skilled workers are in even shorter supply.”

-This is good news for worker, especially those on the low end of the education spectrum, and the growth of new jobs will require in most cases a high-school diploma..
+This is good news for workers, especially those on the low end of the education spectrum, and the growth of new jobs will require in most cases a high-school diploma.
 The shortage of workers is causing companies to look at non-traditional sources, including individual with a criminal record.
 The Journal cited the case of one individual who dropped out of high school in the 10th grade and started selling drugs, which eventually led to a lengthy incarceration.
 When Mr. Wilson, 59, was released in 2013 he sought out training at Goodwill, where he learned to drive a forklift.
 Those skills led him to a part-time job at a FedEx Corp. facility at an Indianapolis, Ind., airport.
 He was promoted to a full-time job in 2017, and is now earning more than $16 an hour.
 The Journal notes that if the Federal Reserve continues to keep rates low in the face of low unemployment, this condition could last for a good while.

 What is the current landscape for workers?